mit-pdos/sigmaos/tutorial/02_remote_dev.md

 First, set the `LOGIN` variable in `cloudlab/env.sh` to your cloudlab username, USERNAME.

+Next, put the SSH keys associated with your CloudLab account in `cloudlab/keys/cloudlab-sigmaos` and `cloudlab/keys/cloudlab-sigmaos.pub`

 Then, go to the CloudLab experiment manifest page, and copy the XML-formatted description of your cloudlab cluster into a local file (e.g., `/tmp/cloudlab-servers.txt`).
 Then, from the `sigmaos/cloudlab` directory, run